STORM-IRIT/Radium-Engine/doc/developer/textures.md

 Create a Texture directly, or use TextureManager and get access to Texture by TextureManager::getTexture

 Loading Texture to the gpu is done asynchronously, when needed, a texture register gpu task to the engine, to load or delete texture.
-If you have an active GL context, and what immediate gpu texture upload or delete, call Texture::initializeNow() or Texture::destroyNow()
+If you have an active GL context, and want immediate gpu texture upload or delete, call Texture::initializeNow() or Texture::destroyNow()

 \see